15 Easy Ways To Eat More Fruits And Vegetables Every Day

 Try these 15 simple tweaks to up your fruit and veggie intake.

 We know that fruits and veggies are good for us – they’re full of vitamins and minerals and low in calories.
-Yet according to the American Nurses Association’s 2016 Health Risk Appraisal, only 16 percent of nurses are eating the recommended five or more servings of fruits and vegetables per day.
+Yet according to Healthy Nurse, Healthy Nation's HealthyNurse Survey, nurses are only eating about two and a half of the recommended five or more servings of fruits and vegetables per day (data examined March 1, 2020 through April 29, 2021).

 Five servings a day might sound daunting, but you don’t have to drastically change your diet to up your intake.
 Consistent, small tweaks like these can make a big difference.